 We did not receive any special vaccinations before entering the country, but if you are concerned you can check with the Centers for Disease Control on travelers to Malaysia.
 As with most of Asia, it’s good to be updated on your Hep A, Hep B, Typhoid, and Tetanus shots.
 There is always a risk for Malaria or Dengue Fever, however I don’t typically plan ahead for those viruses because they are treatable at hospitals in the major cities.
 In Malaysian Borneo the risk is quite low for both, and anti-malarials are not usually advised.
 A good quality bug spray will usually prevent you from most mosquito bites, and trust me you will want that!

-Getting onto the Island:
+can you buy viagra in brazil Getting onto the Island:

 An easy way to reach Malaysian Borneo is by flying into the Kota Kinabalu International Airport.
 Cheap flights to Borneo can be found from flying out of nearby cities such as Bangkok, Singapore, or Kuala Lumpur.
 Airlines such as Air Asia, Malaysian Airlines, Thai Smile, Thai Airways, or Singapore Airlines offer flights that can be as low as $200 USD.
 From Thailand you typically will have a layover in Kuala Lumpur, but on a lucky day you may be able to find a direct flight from Bangkok to Kota Kinabalu.
 If you plan to visit Sarawak instead of Sabah, you can fly into Kuching International Airport.